A reduced order model for geometrically parameterized two-scale simulations of elasto-plastic microstructures under large deformations: Conclusions

 In this work, we developed a reduced order model, termed PODECM, by combining the proper orthogonal decomposition (POD), the empirical cubature method (ECM) and a geometrical transformation method.
 This method is designed to accelerate microscopic computations within two-scale simulations, parameterized by material and geometrical parameters, hence enabling PODECM to be used for two-scale optimization problems.
 We showed how to compute the effective stress and the corresponding consistent effective stiffness for this model, as required by the macroscopic solver, and how to obtain the effective sensitivities with respect to geometrical parameters.
 The framework was first tested on a single-scale problem involving an RVE of a composite microstructure that consisted of a soft elasto-plastic matrix with stiff inclusions of variable size, controlled by a single geometrical parameter.
 With PODECM, the number of degrees of freedom and integration points was reduced to a fraction of the full FE model while maintaining a high accuracy in effective stress.
 The performance of PODECM was further evaluated for a two-scale simulation, in which a porous microstructure, characterized by two geometrical parameters, was considered.
 Both geometrical parameters were varied throughout the macrostructure, and depending on their values, the effective Poisson's ratio changed from positive to negative.
 For this example, different PODECM models were constructed with good accuracies (of errors less than 1\%), while achieving speed-ups up to 100.
 Even though highly accurate and fast solutions were obtained with the proposed method, several open questions prevail.
 For instance, optimality and accuracy of the ECM integration rule cannot be ensured and thus needs to be further analyzed and understood.

-An attractive feature of the proposed framework is its versatility and generality.
-Moreover, since the underlying microscopic PDE still needs to be solved, only very little training data is required to construct a good approximation of the full model with no special treatment of history-dependent material behavior, which makes this framework viable for two-scale shape optimization problems.
+{As the underlying microscopic PDE is still being solved, only a small amount of training data is required to construct a good approximation of the full model.
+History-dependent material behavior does not need to be specially treated, making the proposed framework very general and viable for two-scale shape optimization problems.}